 - The Arkansas Flag may be dipped as a matter of courtesy to the flag of another nation or to its national anthem if the flag is not being displayed.

 - When the Arkansas Flag and the U.S. Flag are displayed together over the middle of a street, both flags should be suspended vertically and at the same level.
 The Arkansas Flag should be approximately the same size as, but never larger than, the U.S. Flag.

 If you would like to receive updates from the Governor's Office regarding flag status, click here.

 For additional Flag Protocol for the State of Arkansas, the information can be found on our website or you can call 501-682-1010 for more information about flying a flag at the Arkansas State Capitol.

-> To request that an American flag be flown over the United States Capitol, you can find a request form on Senator Pryor’s website.
+To request that an American flag be flown over the United States Capitol, contact your United States Senator or Representative.